 Take time for yourself outside of your studies for exercise:

 In his research on student success, Newport found that being social, having fun and free time are all part of what makes a great student.
 So, it’s important to do things outside of study time that energize you and brings you pleasure.
-According to Harvard researchers, exercising starts a biological cascade of events in the body to the benefit of sleep, mood, and decreased anxiety.
+According to Harvard researchers, exercising starts a biological cascade of events in the Healthy Body to the benefit of sleep, mood, and decreased anxiety.
 It spurs the release of a protein called neurotrophic factor causing nerve growth and connection.
 Simply doing 30 minutes of exercise 3-4 times a week will do the trick!
 So, be sure to prioritize the physically active time that you enjoy to help you manage your stress and increase your fun time!

 Social connection makes for happier people: